Andrey Gurulyov

+Andrey Viktorovich Gurulyov (Андрей Викторович Гурулёв; born 16 October 1967) is a Russian politician and former army officer who is currently a member of the State Duma for the United Russia faction since 21 September 2021, and a former deputy Commander of the Southern Military District of the Russian military from 2016 to 2017.

 Biography

 Military career

-From March 2006 to June 2008 he commanded the 5th Guards Tank Division at Kyakhta.

-In 2010, after graduating from the Academy of the General Staff, Major general Gurulev was appointed Chief of Staff of the 58th Combined Arms Army of the Southern Military District.

-In 2012, he became the commander of the same army.

-In 2013 he was charged with abuse of power after forging orders and putting two conscripts into "labor slavery".
+Gurulyov graduated from the Moscow Higher Combined Arms Command School in 1988, beginning his active service in July of that year as a weapons and equipment training platoon commander at the 469th District Training Center in Kuybyshev.
+He was transferred to the Western Group of Forces in Germany in June 1991, and his unit was withdrawn to Samara in 1994.
+Gurulyov entered the Combined Arms Academy in July 1998, and was sent to gain combat experience in the Second Chechen War in 1999.
+Returning to the academy, he graduated in 2000 and in June of that year was appointed chief of staff of the 382nd Motor Rifle Regiment of the 122nd Guards Motor Rifle Division at Dauriya.
+He was transferred to serve as chief of staff of the 272nd Motor Rifle Regiment of the 131st Guards Motor Rifle Division at Borzya in June 2001.
+Gurulyov became commander of this regiment in June 2002 and rose to serve as 131st Division chief of staff at Yasnaya in December 2003.
+He was appointed commander of the 5th Guards Tank Division at Kyakhta in March 2006, and promoted to major general in 2007.
+Gurulyov commanded the division until June 2008, after which he entered the Military Academy of the General Staff, and on graduation in 2010 was appointed chief of staff of the 58th Combined Arms Army of the Southern Military District, and in January 2012 was appointed commander of the same army.In 2013 he was charged with abuse of power after forging orders and putting two conscripts into "labor slavery".
 The charges were dropped in 2014 because of the statute of limitations.
 Allegedly the object of the scheme was to furnish Lieutenant general Nikolai Pereslegin with servants and Pereslegin's daughter, whose company actively participates in bidding and receives government contracts, furnished the appropriate cover with the civilian labour authorities.

 In 2014-15 Gurulyov was responsible for the 12th reserve command, whose sphere of activities under the 58th was to increase the territory of the Luhansk People's Republic and the Donetsk People's Republic.

-From 2016 to 2019, Gurulyov served as Deputy Commander of the Southern Military District, and took part in the Russian military intervention in the Syrian civil war.
+From August 2016 to January 2019, Gurulyov served as Deputy Commander of the Southern Military District, and took part in the Russian military intervention in the Syrian civil war.